Toronto Islands: History

 In 1937, construction started on a new airport on the site of the park and stadium.
-The construction of the airport on infill led to the demolition of the stadium and most of the amusement park.
-It also meant that the cottage community at Hanlan's Point needed to be relocated.
+The construction of the airport led to the demolition of the stadium and the remainder of the amusement park while the land reclamation connected Hanlan's Point and the Western Sandbar by infilling Hanlan's Lagoon.
+This meant that the cottage community along the Western Sandbar at Hanlan's Point needed to be relocated.
 The residents were given the choice of either moving their cottages further south at Hanlan's Point or resettling on Algonquin Island.
 Originally, Algonquin Island was simply a sandbar known as Sunfish Island that was expanded by land reclamation operations.
 In 1938, streets were laid out to accommodate 31 cottages that were moved by barge from Hanlan's Point.

 The airport opened in 1939, formally named the Port George VI Island Airport, after the reigning monarch of the time.
 During the first few years of the Second World War, expatriate Norwegian (RNAF) pilots-in-training used the Toronto Island Airport as a training field for both fighter and bomber pilots.
 Several accidents, including one where a pilot under instruction clipped the funnel and mast of the island ferry boat Sam McBride and crashed, led to the training school being moved north to Muskoka, Ontario.
 A park on the mainland called Little Norway Park commemorates this period.

 In 1947, Toronto City Council approved the year-round occupancy of the Islands to help cope with housing shortages after World War Two, an emergency measure meant to expire in 1968.
 At its peak in the 1950s, the Island residential community extended from Ward's Island to Hanlan's Point and was made up of some 630 cottages and homes, in addition to amenities including a movie theatre, a bowling alley, stores, hotels, and dance halls.
 Not long after its creation in 1953, Metropolitan Toronto Council undertook to remove the community and replace it with public parkland.
 The construction of the Gardiner Expressway had removed many acres of recreational land along the Toronto waterfront, and the Islands lands were to replace the acreage.
 In 1955, after the city had transferred the lands to Metropolitan Toronto ("Metro"), the new Metro Parks Department started to demolish homes and cottages whose leases had expired or whose leaseholders had surrendered.
 In 1959, the Metro Parks Department opened Far Enough Farm, and in 1967 opened the Centreville Amusement Park, along with a new public marina.
 In 1971, Metro Parks opened a new ferry terminal at the foot of Bay Street.
 Unlike the previous terminal, no waiting room was provided.